 Church Name/City/State

 Participant's Name

 Grade (List A if adult) Gender

-This verification form is to registration deadline.
-It does Service Center.
-It is for loca es NOT have to be mailed to
+oe given to your team leader prior to the s NOT have to be mailed to the L2L National l records only.

-The participant named above ha for the Sower event. s completed all requirements st ated in the rules section
+The participant named above has for the Sower event. s completed all requirements stated in the rules section

 Signature of Verifying Adult:

-Date:
+Data